Dark Star: The Music of the Grateful Dead

 Dark Star: The Music of the Grateful Dead is an album by the David Murray Octet released on Astor Place.

 It was released in 1996 and contains Murray's versions of compositions by the Grateful Dead.
-The Octet plays on the first six tracks, and the last is a Murray solo, accompanied only by Bob Weir on acoustic guitar.
+Murray was a fan of the Grateful Dead, and joined band and its members as a guest at several live concerts.
+The Octet plays on the first six tracks, and the last is duo with Murray and Bob Weir of the Grateful Dead on acoustic guitar.